My child does not have an email address. Can I use mine?

 Can my (non-member) parents come and see the Ritual?

 Firecrafter upholds the BSA principal that there are no secrets in Scouting, and therefore, parents are welcome.
 Careful consideration should be given to the impact on future membership of registered adults.
-Firecrafter does reserve the right to request proof of Youth Protection Training for the safety of all participants.
+Firecrafter does reserve the right to request proof of Youth Protection Training for the safety of all participants and see above that they will need to be BSA Registered given the updates to the BSA Guide to Safe Scouting (September 1, 2023).